-The feminisms that refuse to measure up to patriarchal norms are those that perhaps share some of the characteristics of media visibility and popularity, but challenge and expose the whiteness of much of popular feminism, or use media visibility as a way to expose structural violence, or are non-heteronormative and intersectional.
-Black Twitter, for example, as Caitlin Gunn (2015), Dayna Chatman (2017), Andre Brock (2012) and others have shown, has become a place for feminists of color to create campaigns for social justice.
-Many feminist blogs, such as Black Girl Dangerous, Crunk Feminist Collective, and Feministing, specifically critique the whiteness of much popular feminism and offer important intersectional analyses of gendered power relations in contemporary culture.
-There are popular feminist authors, such as Laurie Penny and Jessica Valenti, who write incisive critiques of gender and capitalism.
+And we can see where these opportunities are taken up, those popular feminisms that share some

+characteristics of media visibility and popularity but challenge and expose the whiteness of much of popular feminism, or use media visibility as a way to expose structural violence, or are non-heteronormative and intersectional.
+Social media has created what Whitney Phillips and Ryan Milner call ‘the ambivalent internet’, and this surely works as a context for popular feminism as well (Phillips and Milner, 2017).
+On Twitter, alongside corporate ads that exhort girls to just ‘be empowered’ we also have Black Twitter, as Caitlin Gunn (2015), Dayna Chatman (2017), Andre Brock (2012) and others have shown, which has become a place for feminists of color to create campaigns for social justice.
+The blogosphere is rife with popular feminist musings, outrage, and community, and some critique the whiteness of much popular feminism and offer important intersectional analyses of gendered power relations in contemporary culture (Banet-Weiser, 2018).

-So, while we recognize the value of a spectacular feminism, I also think we need a different feminist politics, to shift us from a popular feminism to a populist one.
-We need to think, as feminist activist/scholar Liz Mason-Deece, argues so powerfully, in terms of ‘assemblies,’ where feminists think of connections and intersections between different realms of life, rather than reducing gender issues to a single realm.
+So, while I think that a highly visible, spectacular feminism often dominates our mediascape, I also think it is possible to imagine a different feminist politics, to shift us from a popular feminism to a populist one (and I mean ‘populist’ in the sense of being about people and activism, not as a stand-in for far-right movements across the globe).
+We need to think, as feminist activist/scholar Liz Mason-Deece argues so powerfully, in terms of ‘assemblies’, where feminists think of connections and intersections between different realms of life, rather than reducing gender issues to a single realm (Mason-Deece, 2018).
 As Mason-Deece argues, ‘these connections have been made through the practice of assemblies, where women share stories of facing sexual harassment on the job, of being afraid to advocate for better working conditions because of fear of violence, of staying in abusive relationships because they lack the economic means to leave.’
 We can see some of these connections, as Catherine has pointed out, in recent feminist movements such as #metoo and the International Women’s Strike.
-Mason-Deece, in her piece ‘From #metoo to #WeStrike: A politics in feminine’ discusses what the #metoo movement can learn from Latin American feminists, and how a more global perspective can help create a politics that challenges some of the fundamental bases of gender inequality, not one that begins and potentially ends with media visibility.
+Mason-Deece, in her piece ‘From #metoo to #WeStrike: A politics in feminine’ discusses what the #metoo movement can learn from Latin American feminists, and how a more global perspective can help create a politics that challenges some of the fundamental bases of gender inequality, not one that begins and potentially ends with media visibility (Mason-Deece, 2018).

-Offering the vast women’s strikes in Argentina over the past few years, Mason-Deece argues for a different kind of popular feminism, which in part ‘emerges from the frustration women experienced participating in other movements, be they movements of the unemployed, the workers’ cooperative movements, or other populist and leftist struggles.
-In each of these, women were central to both everyday organizing and the day-to-day practices that kept these struggles together.’
+Within the context of the vast women’s strikes in Argentina over the past few years, Mason-Deece argues for a different kind of popular feminism, which in part ‘emerges from the frustration women experienced participating in other movements, be they movements of the unemployed, the workers’ cooperative movements, or other populist and leftist struggles.
+In each of these, women were central to both everyday organizing and the day-to-day practices that kept these struggles together’.
 The ‘keeping the struggles together’ is the usually invisible labor of social reproduction that mostly women do, in every context.
-This keeping the struggles together also, as Silvia Federici has discussed, allows for the emergence of the ‘collective subject’ – the subject that is not only crucial to populism but antithetical to the ‘popularity’ of popular feminism that immediately centres the individual.
+This keeping the struggles together also, as Silvia Federici has discussed, allows for the emergence of the ‘collective subject’ – the subject that is not only crucial to populism but antithetical to the ‘popularity’ of popular feminism that immediately centres the individual (Federici, 2014).
 This kind of care work, unlike the kind that is privileged in what Catherine has coined ‘neoliberal feminism’, exposes the contradictions within the neocapitalist context for postfeminism and popular feminism.

 ***